kidulajumba254/invoice-management-system/README.md

 ## Support

-If you encounter any issues or have questions, please open an issue in the project repository or contact support through Lovable's interface.
+If you encounter any issues or have questions, please open an issue in the project repository or contact support kidulajesse@gmail.com